MrTakedi/gnu-social/DOCUMENTATION/SYSTEM_ADMINISTRATORS/CONFIGURE.md

 * `database` (string, required, default null): a DSN (Data Source Name) for your GNU social database.
-This is in the format 'protocol://username:password@hostname/databasename', where 'protocol' is ' mysql' or 'mysqli' (or possibly 'postgresql', if you really know what you're doing), 'username' is the username, 'password' is the password, and etc.
+This is in the format 'protocol://username:password@hostname/databasename', where 'protocol' is 'mysqli' or 'pgsql' or 'mysql', 'username' is the username, 'password' is the password, and etc.

 * `ini_yourdbname` (string, default null): if your database is not named 'statusnet', you'll need to set this to point to the location of the statusnet.ini file.